The Wharton School MBA: Acceptance Rate, Deadlines, Cost, Requirements, & Program Overview

 See more info on the recently released deadlines here: Wharton MBA Application Deadlines (2024-2025)

-Wharton uses its essays to get to know you on a professional and personal level.
-You should be introspective, candid, succinct, and most importantly, yourself.
+• Wharton MBA Essays Wharton uses its essays to get to know you on a professional and personal level.
+You should be introspective, candid, succinct, and, most importantly, yourself.
 Both essays are mandatory and the prompts are as follows:

 • The first is a selection of positive personality characteristics.
 Your recommenders will be asked to choose three characteristics from a list of ten that best describe you.